 How You Can Help

-Others want to help financially.
-Cash or checks made payable to Forest Hill Church may be made in person or through the mail to Forest Hill Church, 3031 Monticello Blvd., Cleveland Heights, OH 44118.
-Please indicate that the donation is for our Sanctuary Movement.
+To help financially, cash or checks (payable to Forest Hill Church) may be delivered in person or by mail to Forest Hill Church, 3031 Monticello Blvd., Cleveland Hts.
+OH 44118 (Please indicate that the donation is for the Sanctuary Movement.)

 In 2017, we learned of churches, mosques, and temples who were providing safe space for immigrants and Muslims, African Americans and anyone who feels endangered in this country.

 At the same time, our national organization, the Presbyterian Church (USA), published Sanctuary: A Discernment Guide for Congregations* encouraging the “growing movement of immigrant and faith communities who are standing with groups made vulnerable by the current political climate, including immigrants at risk of deportation” and authorizing church to: